kirillgerasimov/facial-heart-rate-monitor/readme.md

 ### What do I have

-At the moment I have an application that allow to detect heart rate filming face (OpenCV) and proof of concept ML Kit application.
+I have an
+* application that allow to detect heart rate by face image (OpenCV)
+* proof of concept ML Kit application

 Main app is not published in the most countries yet.
-It’s far from ideal , but it has *4,878* overall rating at the moment. *You can watch video that compares the App with hardware Polar strap.
-Take a look at `actual-app-demo.mp4`*
+It’s far from ideal , but it has *4,878* overall rating at the moment.

 #### Main app